johnshearing/bioelectocracy/README.md

       > * This is the first and great commandment.
       > * And the second is like unto it, Thou shalt love thy neighbor as thyself.
       > * On these two commandments hang all the law and the prophets.
-      * This is not two great commandments, this is the one great commandment given in two different ways (And the second is like unto it)
+      * This is not two great commandments, this is The One Great Commandment given in two different ways (And the second is like unto it).
       * It was given to us twice so that we would understand that loving the collective intelligence right next to us is how we love the greatest collective intelligence(God).
       * We love the entire collective (God) when we care for our neighbors.
       * We are told to love our neighbors **as** ourselves.